INDIAN FEUDATORY STATES STAMPS

-Designs on the stamps include Maharajas, Sacred Cows, Swords & Daggers, Gods & Goddesses, some even have a watermark depicting an umbrella!
-In most cases stamps issued by India’s Feudatory states were only valid within their respective states, although postal exchange arrangements such as that between Cochin & Travancore were occasionally agreed.
+Designs on the stamps include Maharajas, Sacred Cows, Swords and Daggers, Gods and Goddesses, some even have a watermark depicting an umbrella!
+In most cases stamps issued by India’s Feudatory states were only valid within their respective states, although postal exchange arrangements such as that between Cochin and Travancore were occasionally agreed.

 Depending on your method of counting, there were around 33 different states which issued stamps including the United State of Travancore – Cochin, and those of Faridkot and Jind which spent periods as both Feudatory and Convention States.